nicholasgalante1997/Arcturus/worklog/ARCT_003.md

 ### Action Items

 - [x] Write a script to seed the database with posts from the local file system
-- [ ] Append the script to seed with base users
+- [x] Append the script to seed with base users
-- [ ] Add some tests posts for unit testing/smoke testing
+- [x] Add some tests posts for unit testing/smoke testing
-- [ ] Update DB conn in actix web server to have unit tests after seed script is done

 **Acceptance Criteria:**

-- [ ] Test data is added to the database and is retrievable via queries or API endpoints.
+- [x] Test data is added to the database and is retrievable via queries.

 ## Notes